 Keep in mind, though, that these are only averages based on a pool of data gathered from leading insurance carriers.
 The costs of long-term care insurance can vary widely, depending on several key factors.
 We explore some of these below:

-• Gender: Because women tend to live longer than men and make claims more frequently than their male counter parts, women tend to pay more for insurance premiums.
-The AALTCI study showed that a single female pays an annual premium of $3,700 on average while the single man that age paid $2,220.
+- Gender: Because women tend to live longer than men and make claims more frequently than their male counter parts, women tend to pay more for insurance premiums.

 Should I Get Long-Term Care Insurance?

-To give you a sense of how much bills can run, below are the 2021 estimated annual costs of different types of long-term care services.
-These are according to Genworth Financial, which has been tracking them since 2004.
+To give you a sense of how much this type of care can cost, below are the median annual costs of different types of long-term care services, according to Genworth Financial, which has been tracking them since 2004.
+The following data is from 2023, the most recent year for which data is available:

 What’s more, costs have been rising faster than even inflation.
-Genworth found that the average cost of home-care services increased about $980 annually each year between 2004 and 2020.
-The average cost for a private room in a nursing home jumped by about $2,542 each year during the same time period, currently putting the average cost of a private room in a nursing home at $105,850 per year.
+Genworth found that the median cost of in-home services increased by an average of about $1,754 each year between 2004 and 2023.
+The typical cost of a private room in a nursing home jumped by about $2,716 per year during the same time period, currently putting the median cost of a private room in a nursing home at $116,800 per year.
 As noted before, about 20% of Americans will require more than five years of care.

 Of course, there’s no way of knowing how much long-term care coverage you’ll need.
 But knowing what long-term care insurance does and doesn’t cover is key to making sure you’re not over- or under-protected.